jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Injects a T-65 power armor set for Legendary Gunners into Power Armored Enemies Extended
+* Injects a BoS-painted T-65 power armor set for the Brotherhood of Steel
+    * If Brotherhood Power Armor Overhaul (BPAO) is installed, this will only be available to Paladins and higher ranks

+**Compatibility:**
+* If a Some Assembly Required patch is made for T-65 power armor in the future, this will have a conflict and require a new patch

 ### T-65 Redistribution.esp
 **Description:** Adjusts the availability of T-65 Power Armor in the world